 Check the Calendar under Special Events for upcoming clinic dates.

-Call during office hours (9am-1pm, Monday through Thursday) for more information or to register your cat or dog.
+Call during office hours (Monday and Wednesday 9:30 AM to 1:30 PM; Tuesday and Thursday 1:00 PM to 5:00 PM; Closed Friday) for more information or to register your cat or dog.

-The night before the surgery (Tuesday), give no food after 6:00pm.
-(Water is okay.)
+The day of the Surgery (Wednesday) your pet can have a small meal about 1/3 the normal portion.
+Water should be available at all times.
 If it's an "outside cat," we recommend you bring it into the house to keep it from hunting.
 On the day you've signed up your cat or dog for the surgery (always a Wednesday), you will bring your animal to our office in Marshall between 7:00-7:30am.
 Dogs must be brought in on a leash, or in a carrier, if you have one.
 If you do not have a carrier, tell us while you are registering, and we will have one ready at the office the day of the clinic.

 The surgery itself is done at the Humane Alliance Spay-Neuter Clinic in Asheville later that day.